Accepting Jesus into our House and Heart

 Jesus could work no miracle because they rejected him

-Related Homilies: Second Reading Carrying Our Cross after Jesus
+Related Homilies: Second Reading Carrying our cross

 Gospel: Commentary The Brothers and Sisters of Jesus